 Choosing your new car is a big decision, but that’s not the only decision you’ll have to make.
 Will you lease, finance, or buy the car?
-And how will it affect your auto insurance?
+And how will it affect your car insurance quotes?

 What is the difference between leasing and financing a car?